Getting your resumé wording just right can feel like a real challenge. How do you write about what you did in your previous jobs, or your education?

 - Achieved (e.g. “I achieved all my sales targets”)

 - Managed (e.g. “I managed a team of three”)

 - Initiated (e.g. “I initiated a health and safety program”)

 “These types of action verbs capture attention and excite the reader,” says Bennett.
 “These words help to highlight your skills and abilities and demonstrate the success you have achieved in previous jobs.”

 Replace buzzwords with keywords

-For many companies, sophisticated algorithms that search for keywords have replaced manual searching of resumes.
-“Most companies use Applicant Tracking Systems (ATS),” says Williamson.
-“This software will search your resume for keywords associated with the job.
-Therefore it’s really important to mirror the keywords that are contained within the job description.”
+Many companies now use Applicant Tracking Systems (ATS) to scan and sort resumés, Williamson says.
+“This software will search your resumé for keywords associated with the job.
+Therefore, it’s really important to mirror the keywords that are contained within the job description.”

 Refer back to the job ad, and pick out any specialist skills, action words and other important terms you can see.
 Then, include these words throughout your resumé where they’re relevant to you.

 According to Williamson, an organisation is more likely to search for a specialist skill they desire as opposed to searching for candidates who have described themselves as ‘enthusiastic’ or ‘hardworking’.
 “It is far better to use facts and figures where possible, provide evidence of where you have used skills or had achievements so the reader can gain a comprehensive overview of your previous roles and responsibilities,” says Williamson.
 “This will add far more value than sprinkling overused buzzwords in your resumé.”